faradayio/numbers/_posts/2012-08-27-graphite-beyond-the-basics.markdown

 If you want more control over your namespacing, statsd-ruby is the way to go.
 Otherwise, fozzie may be worth using for its added conveniences.

-# Make sure you don't run out of disk space
+### Make sure you don't run out of disk space

 Seriously, if you do run out of disk, the graphite (whisper) data files can become corrupted and force you to delete them and start over.
 I learned this the hard way :) Make sure your storage schemas are strict enough because each separate stat requires its own file that can be several megabytes in size.

-# Use graphiti for building graphs and dashboards
+### Use graphiti for building graphs and dashboards

 Graphiti has a great interface for building graphs.
 You can even fork it and deploy your own custom version that fits your company's needs and/or style.
 It's a small rack app that uses redis to store graph and dashboard settings.
 There's even a chef cookbook for it!

+When setting up graphiti, remember to set up a cron job to run `rake graphiti:metrics` periodically so that you can search for metric namespaces from graphiti.

-# Use graphite's built-in functions for summarizing and calculating data
+### Use graphite's built-in functions for summarizing and calculating data

 Graphiti provides a wealth of functions that run aggregate operations on data before it is graphed.